jbannick/hellokata-java/src/json/jackson/simplest/README.md

-This app uses a single non-modularized library, which consists of three JAR files.

-That library is the Jackson JSON library, here used to derive JSON from class instances.
+This app uses the Jackson JSON library to derive JSON from class instances.

+It outputs prettyprinted JSON, with newlines and indents.

+It suppresses output of null values.

 To build and run this app:

-- You must have a Java JDK installed
+- You must have the Java JDK 7 or later installed
 - You must have jackson-core.2.9.0.jar at JSON_HOME
 - You must have jackson-annotations.2.9.0.jar at JSON_HOME
 - You must have jackson-databind.2.9.0.jar at JSON_HOME